Exponential ergodicity for Markov processes with random switching: Constant jump rates

 for the argument to go through. \end{Rq}

-\subsection{Proof of Theorem~\ref{th:W-cst}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{th:W-cst}}{1.4}}

-This section is split into two parts.
-We begin by introducing our coupling construction, and we then proceed to prove Theorem~\ref{th:W-cst}.
-In both parts, we make the standing assumption that the hypotheses of Theorem~\ref{th:W-cst} hold.
-In particular, $I$ is an ergodic Markov chain.
+The proof of this result is obtained by a coupling construction.
+We first give a description of this construction and we then turn to the proof itself.
+Throughout this section, we make the standing assumption that the hypotheses of Theorem~\ref{th:W-cst} hold.
+In particular, $I$ is an ergodic finite-state Markov chain.